 2. How do you intend for your reader to feel

-You can also consider ending your letter by taking some time to think about how you want the reader to feel after reading your letter.
+You can also consider ending your letter by thinking about how you want the reader to feel after reading your letter.

 Example: Thank you for taking the time to read this letter; I know this is a lot of information.
-However, if you have questions, don’t hesitate to get in touch with me.
+However, if you have questions, don’t hesitate to contact me.

 3. What information the reader needs to know

-As you end your letter, you must include relevant contact information, dates, and any proper instruction the reader needs to know.
+As you end your letter, you must include relevant contact information, dates, and any proper instructions the reader needs to know.

 You could provide some of this information in your ending paragraph or signature if they require your email address, phone number, or job title.